easybi/kms-test/README.md

-This repository is only for test use and will be deprecated soon
+This repository is only for test use and will be deleted soon